 Similarly, the Reach Higher initiative was designed to encourage students to pursue higher education beyond the high school level.
 This initiative was inclusive of any programs, including a tech or trade school, in addition to the more traditional college and university options.

 Michelle was also passionate about bringing attention to those who have served in the military and their families.
 Dr. Jill Biden and Michelle Obama began Joining Forces to offer assistance and support to military families in need.
 Joining Forces focused on wellness, employment, and education to ensure veterans' personal and professional wellness and development.

-Michelle's genuine commitment to kids, girls, veterans, and military families, and the otherwise disenfranchised in our country will have a lasting impact on our nation for several generations to come.
+Michelle's genuine commitment to kids, girls, veterans, military families, and the otherwise disenfranchised in our country will have a lasting impact on our nation for several generations.

 First Lady Hillary Clinton

-Hilary Clinton had a long line of accomplishments long before her White House residency.
+Hilary Clinton had many accomplishments long before her White House residency.
 Before becoming First Lady, Hillary was a trained lawyer with a thriving career in the private and public sectors.
-She also had a long history of championing women, children, and health care issues, (before and during her tenure as First Lady of Arkansas, while her husband Bill was governor.)
+She also had a long history of championing women, children, and health care issues (before and during her tenure as First Lady of Arkansas, while her husband Bill was governor.)

 She co-found the Arkansas Advocates for Children and Families (AACF).
 Several initiatives and services fall under The AACF umbrella, including Protecting Children, Improving Children's Health, Fighting for Early Education and Out-of-School Opportunities, and Promoting Economic Security, among other things.